Skip to Main Content

 Databases

-Bloomberg Law provides access to state (including the Maricopa County Superior Court) and federal docket information.
-Case dockets provide valuable information about the legal issues and events of a case and the people involved, including the judge, attorneys, and parties.
+Bloomberg Law provides access to state (including Maricopa County Superior Court) and federal dockets.
+Case dockets provide valuable information about the legal issues and events of a case and the people involved, including the judges, attorneys, and parties.
 Generally, docket information will be most useful for researching trials.

-Lexis Law 360: Criminal Law (Lexis password required)
+Lexis+ Criminal Law & Procedure (Lexis+ password required)

 National Criminal Justice Reference Service